The Legend of the Condor Heroes (1983 TV series)

 The Legend of the Condor Heroes is a Hong Kong wuxia television series adapted from Louis Cha's novel of the same title.
 It was first broadcast on TVB Jade in Hong Kong in 1983.
-The 59 episodes long series is divided into three parts.The serial was re-aired in 1990, 1995, 2012, and 2013 on TVB Jade.
+The 59 episodes long series is divided into three parts.The serial was re-aired in 1990, 1995-1996, 2012-2013, and 2024 on TVB Jade.This 1983 version is considered by many to be a classic television adaptation of the novel and features the breakthrough role of Barbara Yung, who played Huang Rong; Yung immediately became TVB's most popular actress.

-This 1983 version is considered by many to be a classic television adaptation of the novel and features the breakthrough role of Barbara Yung, who played Huang Rong, During that time, Barbara Yung immediately became tvb's most popular actress.
+The series became the highest rated series of that year with a high rating of 99%, averaging a rating of 65 points, and has become the most watched series in Hong Kong history so far.

-The series became the highest rated series of that year with a high rating of 99%, The series averaged a rating of 65 points, and has become the most watched series in Hong Kong history so far.
+In 1985, it was introduced and broadcast in mainland China by Guangdong TV Station, which triggered a frenzy of people watching it and caused a great sensation, The ratings in China reached 90%, making it one of the top ten highest-rated dramas in China in the 20th century.
+It was one of the most watched TVB series by Chinese people in China, Hong Kong, Southeast Asia, Chinese communities in America, Canada, England and Europe and became the third highest rated drama in the world.

-In 1985, it was introduced and broadcast in mainland China by Guangdong TV Station, which triggered a frenzy of people watching it and caused a great sensation.and one of the most watched TVB series by Chinese people in Hong Kong, Southeast Asia and around the world.
+It was aired in India in 1996 Home TV channel and gained huge popularity.

 In 2022, the drama was selected as one of ten classic TVB dramas being honoured for a new joint Youku and TVB programme.